Firewalls and Backups

 Since we're running an Ubuntu server on Google Cloud,

-we have Ubuntu options for creating firewall rules at the OS level and
+We also have Ubuntu options for creating firewall rules at the OS level using ufw

 .